Just released: How to raise venture capital in 2023

 Risks for the On-Demand Industry

 Change doesn’t happen without risk.
-We have to proceed with eyes wide open if we want to avoid the potential pitfalls as they emerge.
-Three major risks include cyber-related issues, liability for injuries and employee classification disputes.
+We have to proceed with eyes wide open if we want to avoid or reduce risk and potential pitfalls as they emerge.
+Three major risks include cyber-related issues, liability for injuries, and employee classification disputes.

 Cyber Risk